LEARN ABOUT DIVERSITY

 Sexual Harassment Prevention Training—This online training program educates faculty and staff about the sensitive and often-misunderstood topic of sexual harassment and its effect on workplace morale and productivity.

-Workplace Diversity Training Series—Led by the MU Diversity Trainers Collaborative, the Workplace Diversity Series provides staff, supervisors and faculty an opportunity to learn about and discuss various workplace diversity issues with colleagues from across campus.
+Workplace Diversity Training Series—The Workplace Diversity Series provides staff, supervisors and faculty an opportunity to learn about and discuss various workplace diversity issues with colleagues from across campus.
 Working in a diverse environment brings both opportunities and challenges.
 By becoming more informed, gaining skills, and having conversations with others, we can improve and enhance our workplace relationships as well as our overall campus environment.
 We all have a right to work in a place where we feel welcome, included, and appreciated.
 We also have a responsibility to do our part to create this type of environment for ourselves and others.